polterguy/phosphorusfive/plugins/p5.data/README.md

 Phosphorus Five has its own database.
 This is a memory based persistent database, which is extremely fast.
 This project encapsulates that database.
 It consists of 4 Active Events.

-* [insert-data] - Inserts new p5.lambda nodes into your database
+* [p5.data.insert] - Inserts new p5.lambda nodes into your database
-* [select-data] - Selects existing p5.lambda nodes/values/names from your database
+* [p5.data.select] - Selects existing p5.lambda nodes/values/names from your database
-* [update-data] - Updates existing p5.lambda nodes/values/names in your database
+* [p5.data.update] - Updates existing p5.lambda nodes/values/names in your database
-* [delete-data] - Deletes existing p5.lambda nodes from your database
+* [p5.data.delete] - Deletes existing p5.lambda nodes from your database

 Together, they create a tree-based persistent, still memory based, storage for your p5.lambda objects.
 This means that you can put both "data" and "code" in it.
 It is relatively fast (obviously, since it is memory based), but the flipside, is that (obviously) it does not scale beyond whatever amount of memory you